 Wireless Communications Engineering, Master of Science (Technology) (2 years)

 Cutting-edge knowledge in wireless communications both at physical and network layers.

-Capability to design and implement wireless solutions, e.g., for future 5G networks, Internet-of-Things (IoT) devices and smart energy-efficient wireless sensor applications.
+Capability to design and implement wireless solutions, e.g., for 5G and beyond 5G networks and systems, Internet-of-Things (IoT) devices, and smart, energy-efficient wireless sensor applications.

-The International Master’s Degree Programme in Wireless Communications Engineering (WCE) is a two-year programme concentrating on wireless communications network technology.
-The programme will give you relevant skills and core knowledge of the latest methods, tools and technologies combined with time-tested issues such as:
+The International Master’s Degree Programme in Wireless Communications Engineering (WCE) is a two-year programme focusing on wireless communications network technology.
+The programme will equip you with core knowledge and skills on the latest methods, tools and technologies related to:

 - communication networks

 - stochastical and digital signal processing

 The two-year programme has two specialisation options: